KasperskyLab/klara/install/README.md

 /mnt/nas/klara/repository/mach-o_collection/repo_ctrl.txt
 ```

-If this file exists at this particular path, then the Worker will accept the job and start the Yara scan with the specified job rules searching files in
+If this file exists at this particular path, then Worker will accept the job and start the Yara scan with the specified job rules, searching files in `/var/projects/klara/repository/mach-o_collection/`
-`/var/projects/klara/repository/mach-o_collection/`

 It is entirely up to you how to organize your scan repositories.
 An example of organizing directory `/mnt/nas/klara/repository`: